 Cara Stanley | Executive Director

 For over three decades, Cara has worked with Cal undergraduates to empower them to embrace their authentic selves, live up to their intellectual gifts, and take ownership of their academic journeys.
 In addition to her role as Executive Director, she teaches courses on Black student identity and Black feminist thought, with an emphasis on the life and work of Audre Lorde.
 She is the founder of the SPEAR Middle School Scholar Academy and co-founder of the VéVé Clark Institute for Engaged Scholars.
 Cara earned her B.A. from the University of California at Berkeley in Ethnic Studies and M.A. from San Francisco State in Interdisciplinary Social Science.
 She oversees the Mathematics/Statistics Program and the Strategic Learning Program.
 She also serves as the the Director of Summer Bridge.

 143 César E. Chávez Student Center

 Khuyen completed her Ph.D. in Ethnic Studies in 2011 here at Cal.
-A firm believer in the ability of Cal undergraduates to transform the institution and the world, she is proud of and grateful to be part of the SLC community.
+A firm believer in the ability of Cal undergraduates to transform the institution and the world, she is thrilled to be a member of the SLC community.
 Her favorite part of the job?
 Colleagues who are committed to lifelong learning and students who are passionate about making a difference.
 She oversees the Discovery Program, International Student Program, Language Exchange Program, Strategic Learning Program, Economics, UCFTR, Science, and Writing.